r-hamon/pymach/README.rst

 Bugs
 ----

-Please report any bugs that you find through the `pygas Github project
+Please report any bugs that you find through the `pymach Github project
 <https://github.com/r-hamon/pymach/issues>`_.

 You can also fork the repository and create a merge request.